theseanything/civilservicelgbt.github.io/_posts/2018-03-26-civil-service-pride-2018.md

 ## Pride in London

-We have already applied for a place in the Pride in London parade on 7 July 2018, and this has been approved.

-Due to arrangements in place with the local council, Pride in London continue to limit the number of participants in the Parade. **This year, we have secured 120 places and also plan to have a large float as part of the parade**.

-### Secure your place

-**You must register to join our group in the parade.** To ensure places are allocated fairly, you must register as an individual: you will not be able to register as a large group or network.
+**You must register to join our group in the parade.** All places have now been filled, but you can join our waiting list; as spaces become available, we'll add more people to the parade.

-Reservations will happen in 2 waves:

-- the first will start at 10:00am on Tuesday 1 May
-- the second will start at 10:00am on Monday 14 May

-We will also be operating a waiting list.

 For more information, please [visit the event page on our website](/event/2018/07/07/pride-in-london/).

+---

+**Editor's note**

+This post was updated on 20 May 2018 to add Pride Cymru, and update information for Pride in London.